-The data are derived from income tax returns.
+The data in this profile are derived from income tax returns.
 For the most part, tax returns were filed in the spring of the year following the reference year.
-For example, for the 2002 tax year, income tax returns were filed by April 30, 2003.

 The mailing address at the time of filing is the basis for the geographic information in the tables.
-Postal codes may have been revised or updated based on the geography file.